Knowing your Blood Pressure

 8. Sunflower seeds

-A delicious snack and rick in magnesium.
+A delicious snack and rich in Vitamin E and magnesium.
 A quarter cup makes for a delicious, nutritious snack.

 All kinds pinto, lima, kidney and all colours, rich in fiber, potassium and magnesium all excellent at lowering blood pressure and improving the health of the heart.